sergane13/Camera-Movement-By-Touch/README.md

   * Both scripts are using the **old input system** ⚠️
   * Using the new input system will results in a lot of errors and incompatibilities, especialy with managing touch on UI elements
+  * Using **Device Simulator** will create unwanted behaviour due to unknown reasons.
+Test the scripts by building an apk file and intalling it on your device.

 <!-- USAGE EXAMPLES -->